troe27/UU-GWAS06/docs/index.md

 The filtered list of novel variants has many more rows than the number of novel variants reported in the statistics section.
 Why is that?
 Hint: sort the results by Uploaded variant.

 Sort the list again by PolyPhen score.
-Notice that only a handful of novel variants were annotated by Sift and PolyPhen.
+Notice that only a handful of novel variants were annotated by SIFT and PolyPhen.

 Sort the list by column Impact (the VEP annotation)